InaPD/ChatBot/readme.md

 The application is also running on an EC2 instance on AWS.
 It can be acessed with the address: http://13.51.69.145:8501.
 For the deployment I used the configuration available for the free tier subscription, which is t3.micro.
 So far testing it I haven't encountered any issues with the limited capacity.
 However, for this solution to be production ready it would be wiser to run it on a larger instance with more processing power.

+The AWS Deployment version of the code is configured with my OPENAI_API_KEY and can be tested fully.
+Unfortunatelly I was not able to add the API key to this github repo for safety reasons.

 ## Model